-- California Gang Reduction, Intervention, and Prevention Program (CalGRIP): Prior California State Budget Acts - no additional funding beginning FY 17/18 (see CalVIP below for replacement grant program beginning FY 17/18) - Provided \$1 million to the City of Los Angeles and \$8.215 million for other cities to compete for up to \$500,000 annually through a Request for Proposals (RFP) process to address local gang violence.
+California Gang Reduction, Intervention, and Prevention Program (CalGRIP): Prior California State Budget Acts - no additional funding beginning FY 17/18 (see CalVIP below for replacement grant program beginning FY 17/18) - Provided \$1 million to the City of Los Angeles and \$8.215 million for other cities to compete for up to \$500,000 annually through a Request for Proposals (RFP) process to address local gang violence.
 Cities were required to commit to a 100 percent in-kind or cash match, subcontract with one or more community-based organizations at a minimum of 20 percent of their grant funds, and to use a local collaborative approach for gang prevention, intervention, education, and/or suppression activities.
 Current grant cycle was \$9,215,000 annually to 19 projects.
-Current grant cycle began January 1, 2015 and ends December 31, 2017. - California Violence Intervention and Prevention Program: (CalVIP): California State Budget Act FY 17/18 - Provides \$1 million to the City of Los Angeles and \$8.215 million for other cities and community based organizations to compete for up to a \$500,000 grant through a Request for Proposals (RFP) process to address local gang violence.
-All grantees must commit to a dollar for dollar match and are required to use a local collaborative approach for gang prevention, intervention, education, and/or suppression activities.
-City grantees must subcontract with one or more communitybased organizations at a minimum of 50 percent of their grant funds. \$9,215,000 will be awarded in FY 18/19. - Community Recidivism Reduction Grant: California State Budget Act of 2014 and 2015
+Current grant cycle began January 1, 2015 and ends December 31, 2017.

+• California Violence Intervention and Prevention (CalVIP) Grant:

+- The 2017 State Budget Act provides \$1 million to the City of Los Angeles and \$8.215 million for other cities and community-based organizations to compete for up to a \$500,000 grant through a Request for Proposals (RFP) process.
+CalVIP funds are to be used for violence intervention and prevention activities, with preference given to applicants that propose to fund programs that have been shown to be the most effective at reducing violence.
+Preference will also be given to applicants in cities or regions that are disproportionately affected by violence.
+City grantees must establish a coordinating and advisory council to prioritize the use of the funds and commit to collaborating and coordinating with area jurisdictions and agencies, with the goal of reducing violence in the city and adjacent areas.
+City grantees must subcontract with one or more community-based organizations for a minimum of 50 percent of their grant funds. \$9,215,000 will be awarded in FY 17/18, for a two-year grant period. - Community Recidivism Reduction Grant: California State Budget Act of 2014 and 2015